pranavsindura/cp-resources/ROADMAP.md

 # Roadmap

 All resources are mentioned in **README.md**.

-Order in which topics are to be learnt.
+This is the order in which topics are to be learnt.

 Never use GFG implementations.
 GFG is only for theory.

 Ask us for implementations.
 CP-Algorithm is preferred.

 - [Set up a Programming Environment](https://github.com/pranavsindura/cp-resources#environment)